 Our children learn French from the start of their time at St Peter’s, predominantly through songs, rhymes, stories and games.
 Children are taught to listen attentively to spoken language and respond with actions and basic vocabulary.
 Through engaging lessons, we support our children to have the confidence to speak aloud in French, using the correct accent, as soon as possible.
 As they move through the school, children will see much more of the written language and build on their early skills, allowing them to speak, read and write accurately.

-Please click on the document below for further information about our Languages (French) curriculum.
+Please click on the documents below for further information about our Languages (French) curriculum and progression.